fortran-lang/fortran-lang.org/_posts/2021-12-29-Fortran-lang-2021-in-review.md

 author: Milan Curcic, Ondřej Čertík, Laurence Kedward, Sebastian Ehlert, Jérémie Vandenplas
 ---

-With another year behind us, let's review all the progress that the Fortran-lang community has made.
+With another year behind us, let's review the progress that the Fortran-lang community has made.
 If you're new to Fortran-lang, here's a quick intro:
 We're an open source community that aims to develop modern Fortran tooling and